-Federal statute (42 CFR 438.56) requires that any Medicaid program that utilizes multiple managed care organizations (MCOs) must allow beneficiaries to dis-enroll (switch) MCOs at different times, depending on the circumstances.
+Federal regulation 42 CFR 438.56 requires any Medicaid program that contracts with multiple managed care organizations (MCOs) to allow beneficiaries to disenroll or switch MCOs under specific circumstances.

 Disenrollment without Cause

-Disenrollment WITHOUT cause may occur at any of the following times:
+Disenrollment without cause is allowed at the following times:

-- During the 90 days following the date of the beneficiary’s initial enrollment in the MCO or during the 90 days following the date the State sends the beneficiary notice of enrollment, whichever is later.
+- During the 90 days following the date of initial enrollment in the MCO or during the 90 days following the date the state sends notice of enrollment, whichever is later.

-- At least once every 12 months (known as Open Enrollment)
+- At least once every 12 months during open enrollment.

-- If you have a temporary loss of Medicaid that caused you to miss the annual Open Enrollment.
+- In the event of temporary loss of Medicaid that caused you to miss the annual open enrollment.

 Disenrollment with Cause

-- The beneficiary needs related services (i.e., a cesarean section and a tubal ligation) to be performed at the same time; not all related services are available within the MCO network; and the beneficiary’s physician determines that receiving the services separately would be an unnecessary risk; or
+- The beneficiary needs related services (e.g., a cesarean section and a tubal ligation) to be performed at the same time; not all related services are available within the MCO network; and the beneficiary’s physician determines that receiving the services separately would be an unnecessary risk.

 - Other reasons, including poor quality of care, lack of access to services covered under the contract or lack of access to providers experienced in dealing with the beneficiary’s special needs.

 A request for disenrollment for cause should be sent to your MCO.
 If you, your authorized representative, your legal guardian or your provider acting on your behalf are not satisfied with the MCO’s decision, you may contact: